Graph Operations on Clique-Width Bounded Graphs: Unary Graph Operations and Graph Transformations

 The resulting tree is denoted by $T''$.
-It is clear that $T''$ is an NLC-width $k+2$-expression-tree and it is easy to show that $T''$ defines graph $H$.
+The tree $T''$ is an NLC-width $(k+2)$-expression-tree and $T''$ defines the graph $G+\{v,w\}$.

-The proof for edge deletion runs similar, we just have to leave out the above described relabeling of the the least common predecessor $w$ of $u$ and $v$ in $T'$ to create the edge between $x$ and $y$.
+The proof for edge deletion runs similar, we just have to leave out the above described relabeling of the least common predecessor $z$ of $x$ and $y$ in $T'$ to create the edge between $v$ and $w$.

-For the lower bounds assume that $H$ is obtained from $G$ by inserting (deleting) an edge $e$ and $\nlcw(H)< \nlcw(G)-2$.
-Then we obtain by deleting (inserting) $e$ from (in) $H$ a graph $G'$ isomorphic to $G$ with $\nlcw(G')< \nlcw(G)$, by our upper bound, and thus a contradiction.
+For the lower bounds assume that $H$ is obtained from $G$ by inserting (deleting) an edge $e$ and it holds $\nlcw(H)< \nlcw(G)-2$.
+Then by deleting (inserting) edge $e$ from (in) $H$ we obtain some graph $G'$ which is isomorphic to $G$.
+By our shown upper bound we conclude that $\nlcw(G')< \nlcw(G)$, which leads to a contradiction.

-The results for clique-width can be shown by similar augmentations. \end{proof}
+The results for clique-width can be shown by similar arguments. \end{proof}

 If we add or delete an edge in a graph of NLC-width 1, i.e. a co-graph, then we always obtain a graph of NLC-width at most 2, since we can label both end vertices of the new edge (both end vertices of the deleted edge) by the same label 2.